 1. Why do people hunt?

-People hunt down animals for their skin, bones, for tasting their flesh and also for fun too.
+People hunt down animals for their skin, bones, and meat and also for leisure.

-Punishment is made so that people will not do hunting and thus, animals would be saved.
+Punishment is made so that people will not do hunting and animals will be saved.

 Talk to grandparents and find out –